 Using a 3PL can be an effective way to improve operational efficiency, reduce costs, and increase customer satisfaction.
-However, it is important to measure the return on investment of utilizing a 3PL to ensure that the costs associated with the service outweigh the benefits.
+However, it is important to measure if the type of 3PL you choose is the right fit, to ensure that the costs associated with the service outweigh the benefits.

-By learning how to calculate the ROI you can better gauge the potential benefits that can be realized by working with a 3PL.
+By learning how to calculate the ROI you can better gauge the potential benefits of working with a 3PL.
 Below are nine metrics that you can use to measure if working with a 3PL is helping your bottom line.

 One of the most important metrics when measuring the ROI of using a 3PL is cost savings.
 Companies typically outsource logistics operations to reduce costs, and measuring the actual savings achieved is crucial.
 For example, a 3PL can help a company streamline its supply chain by consolidating shipments, reducing transportation costs, and increasing supply chain visibility.
 Additionally, a 3PL can leverage its established relationships with shipping carriers to secure lower rates and provide more efficient delivery times.
 Ultimately, these savings can be passed on to the customer, resulting in cost savings for the company.